WICG/turtledove/Fenced_Frames_Ads_Reporting.md

 # Support for Ad Components
 For ad components [rendered in fenced frames](https://github.com/WICG/turtledove/blob/main/FLEDGE.md#4-browsers-render-the-winning-ad), the support for event-level reporting described below is available in Chrome starting M114.

 For ad components rendered in iframes, the support will be available in Chrome starting M115.
-The support includes the following scenarios:
-1. Top-level ad rendered in fenced frame, ad components rendered in fenced frames.
-2. Top-level ad rendered in fenced frame, ad components rendered in iframes.
-3. Top-level ad rendered in iframe, ad components rendered in fenced frames.
-4. Top-level ad rendered in iframe, ad components rendered in iframes.
+The support works for all combinations of the top-level ad and ad component being rendered in iframes and/or Fenced Frames.

 ## Goal
 When a rendered ad is composed of [multiple pieces](https://github.com/WICG/turtledove/blob/main/FLEDGE.md#34-ads-composed-of-multiple-pieces), it is useful to detect user clicks that happened on ad components.